Donatekart helps raise funds for oxygen supplies as India fights COVID

 - California Walnuts: Making Everyday Healthy

-- Odd Loop, a new-age creative agency in Delhi is making the right moves

-New Delhi [India], April 27 (ANI/ThePRTree): An online crowdfunding platform, Donatekart working closely with NGOs across the country, helps thousands of people get access to oxygen cylinders and other medical equipment that can save their lives.
+New Delhi [India], April 28 (ANI/ThePRTree): An online crowdfunding platform, Donatekart, working closely with NGOs across the country, helps thousands of people get access to oxygen cylinders and other medical equipment that can save their lives.

 Oxygen supplies are the need of the hour, and Donatekart is determined to ensure that these supplies are accessible to as many people as possible.